balt-dev/bytesized-gf/README.md

 ![Preview image of the Bytesized font, containing numbers, the alphabet, some punctuation, and "The quick brown fox jumps over the lazy dog."](documentation/preview.png)

-Bytesized is a miniscule pixel font - 3x4 modulo diacritics - made to be as legible as possible within these restrictions.
+Bytesized is a miniscule monospace pixel font - 3x4 modulo diacritics - made to be as legible as possible within these restrictions.

 The name comes from the fact that, if you restrict the font to ASCII only,